TobiasVanDyk/Teensy4-USB-Audio-DAC-and-Volume-Control/README.md

 <img src="Teensy4AudioDAC2.png" width="640" />
 <br>

-Case bottom houses the Teensy 4.0 and the PCM5102 DAC.
+Case bottom houses the Teensy 4.0 and the PCM5102 or ES9023 DAC.
 The case lid holds the 64x48 OLED, optionally 3 pushbuttons, and the rotary encoder.
 <br>
 <p align="center">
 <img src="Case1.png" width="940" />